Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 <figcaption>Listing 7.
 Example list of properties with multiple values for a single feature</figcaption>
 </figure>

-It is the set of variant values for `sm_arch` you'd get for the following build parameter when building PyTorch:
+It is the set of variant values for `sm_arch` you'd get when building PyTorch with the build parameter from listing 8.

 <figure>